Theoretical and experimental status of rare charm decays: Theoretical framework

 \subsubsection{Form factors}

-Form factors (FFs) parameterise our lack of knowledge about the hadronic effects in a hadronic transition.
-The hadronisation of the $|\Delta c|=|\Delta u|=1$ operators given by Eq.~\eqref{eq:operators} leads to the factorisation between the lepton and quark currents,
+Form factors (FFs) parameterize our lack of knowledge about the hadronic effects in a hadronic transition.
+The hadronization of the $|\Delta c|=|\Delta u|=1$ operators given by Eq.~\eqref{eq:operators} leads to the factorization between the lepton and quark currents,

-where $h_c$ represents a charmed hadron\footnote{The inclusion of charge-conjugate decays is implied unless stated differently.} and $F$ is the final state. $H_{\alpha_1,...,\alpha_n}^i$ and $L^{\alpha_1,...,\alpha_n}_i$ are the quark and lepton currents of $\mathcal{O}_i$, respectively, $\alpha_1,...,\alpha_n$ being shared Lorentz indices between both currents.
-The quantity $\langle 0| L^{\alpha_1,...,\alpha_n}_i|\ell^+\ell^-\rangle$ can be computed applying perturbation theory in QED, while effects contained in $\langle h_c| H_{\alpha_1,...,\alpha_n}^i|F\rangle$ require non-pertubative techniques to deal with the dynamics of QCD at low energies.
+where $h_c$ represents a charmed hadron\footnote{The inclusion of charge-conjugate decays is implied unless stated differently.} and $F$ is the final state. $H_{\alpha_1,\ldots,\alpha_n}^i$ and $L^{\alpha_1,\ldots,\alpha_n}_i$ are the quark and lepton currents of $\mathcal{O}_i$, respectively, $\alpha_1,\ldots,\alpha_n$ being shared Lorentz indices between both currents.
+The quantity $\langle 0| L^{\alpha_1,\ldots,\alpha_n}_i|\ell^+\ell^-\rangle$ can be computed applying perturbation theory in QED, while effects contained in $\langle h_c| H_{\alpha_1,\ldots,\alpha_n}^i|F\rangle$ require non-perturbative techniques to deal with the dynamics of QCD at low energies.
 Even though there is no rigorous effective field theory to face these effects, we can reduce the problem using symmetries at low energies.
-In particular, requiring Lorentz structure and parity invariance of QCD, the vectorial $\rm V$ ($n=1$) current in which a \D meson decays into a pseudoscalar $P$ can be written as
+In particular, requiring Lorentz structure and parity invariance of QCD, the vectorial~V $(n=1)$ current in which a $D$ meson decays into a pseudoscalar $P$ can be written as

 where the functions $F_\pm^{\rm V}$ are the FFs associated to the $\rm V$ current, and the four-momenta $q,\,p$ are given by $q^\alpha=(p_D-p_P)^\alpha$ and $p^\alpha=(p_D+p_P)^\alpha$, respectively.
 Due to four-momentum conservation, FFs can only depend on the four-momentum transfer $q$.
 In contrast, for a tensorial $\rm T$ ($n=2$) current, due to its antisymmetric Lorentz structure, only one FF appears